Popular Motifs in Older American Milk Glass

 Newer Milk Glass of the 1940s and '50s

 Most of the milk glass collectors encounter today was made by Westmoreland Glass and Fenton Glass.
-Wesmoreland began making milk glass in the 1920s, while Fenton began in the 1940s.
-Westmoreland's Paneled Grape pattern, which is similar to a line produced in the early 1900s by another company, is the most prolific but their Beaded Grape, Old Quilt and Roses and Bows patterns can also be found in antique shops today.
+Wesmoreland began making milk glass in the 1920s, while Fenton started in the 1940s.
+Westmoreland's Paneled Grape pattern, which is similar to a line produced in the early 1900s by another company, is the most prolific but their Beaded Grape, Old Quilt, and Roses and Bows patterns can also be found in antique shops today.

 Kemple glass works made "authentic antique reproductions processed by hand" that look like old pressed glass pieces as well.
 The glass looks more modern and whiter in comparison to older pieces in most instances.